 Art In the Time of COVID: Reinventing Myself

-I haven’t picked up a brush in more than 10 months.
-Our son and his wife have their hands full with two jobs, a second grader, online school and a newborn so we decided that we would much rather be with our family and help where we can.
+I haven’t picked up a brush in quite a while.
+Our son and his wife had their hands full with two jobs, a second grader, online school and a newborn so we decided that we would much rather be with our family and help where we could.
 We packed up and moved to Washington DC.
 We’ll now split our time between Boulder and DC.
 I decided not to set up a studio in DC.

 It was time to reinvent myself.
 I went digital on my iPad.